kod02/kubernetes-intel-azure-high-availability-training/README.md

 --sku Standard
 ```

-Before pushing and pulling container images, first log in to the registry using the command below.
+Log in to the registry using the command below.
 ```
 az acr login -n $ACR
 ```